SGDInstitute/apollo/content/collections/pages/sgdinstitute/take-the-last-bite.md

         content:
           -
             type: text
-            text: 'Why did we receive messaging that "queer death" happens at age 30?
-Join us as we explore the sacredness of aging, delayed adolescence, and caring for our queer elders.'
+            text: 'What is "the last bite"?
+Why is it the stuff of Midwest social nightmares?
+And how is it actually a barrier to organizing?
+Join us as we serve it and flip this whole buffet table.
+Meet some of our humans and get a preview of what''s on our radar.'
       -
         type: heading
         attrs: